nyu-cs-gy-6533-fall-2022/assignment-1-images-rachione/README.md

 image3 -= image2;
 ```
 ## array index operator
 Return 8-bit color value at a specific index, RGB and grayscale images have the same 3 values for each pixel.
-For example, white color is [255,255,255], Image[1] returns the g value for the first pixel which is 255, if you want the b value at the 15th pixel then write Image[15*3+3]
+For example, white color is [255,255,255], Image[1] returns the g value for the first pixel which is 255, if you want the b value at the 15th pixel then use Image[15*3+3]

 ```cpp